 Roles and responsibilities of each level

-- Interns become familiarized with being around many bees in an apiary setting.
+- Interns: Internship costs nothing but time and commitment to become familiarized with being around many bees in an apiary setting.
 They learn the types of bees, equipment and terminology of beekeeping.
 They take notes and run errands as well as aid the Apiarists and apprentices as needed.

-- Apiarist Apprentices are assigned a specific number of hives to “work” that they are partly responsible for in the duration of their training.
-They assist the Apiarist and Apiary Manager in all tasks related to the hives.
+- Apprentices: are assigned to assist with the regular management of hives that they are partly responsible for in the duration of their training.
+They assist the Journeymen and Apiarists in all tasks related to the hives.